 Gum grafts have a high rate of success with very high rates of patient satisfaction.
 They remain the best option for patients whose gums have receded.

-The soft tissue for the gum graft can come from two different places.
-The most common source is from the patient’s mouth.
+The most common source of the gum graft tissue is the patient’s mouth.
 The surgeon extracts a small amount of tissue from the palate, which can then be placed anywhere on the patient’s gumline.

-Recent advances have made allografts considerably more effective and reliable, with far more predictable outcomes.
-Still, most surgeons will recommend using the patient’s palate for the grafting tissue.
-When deciding, it’s best to speak to your surgeon to see what they think.
-Here at Dr. Suzanne Caudry’s, we develop individualized treatment plans based on the patient’s needs, the size of the graft, and the patient’s own input.
+Most surgeons will recommend using the patient’s palate for the grafting tissue.
+Here, at Dr. Suzanne Caudry’s, we develop individualized treatment plans based on the patient’s needs, the size of the graft, and the patient’s own input.

 3 Signs That a Gum Graft Is Right for You